-With only one more HRLPC trail in Manchester, I became somewhat wistful as I walked past the Polish church in the middle of the neighborhood.
-Churchgoers looked askance at me as I bumbled by on the cold winter’s day with a doofy look on my face.
+With only one more HRT trail segment in Manchester, I became somewhat wistful as I walked past the Polish church in the middle of the neighborhood.
+Churchgoers looked at me askance as I bumbled by on the cold winter’s day with a doofy look on my face.

-Hey man, how many people have no only hiked all of the HRLPC trails in town, but have also taken the time to write about them?
+Hey man, how many people have not only hiked all of the HRLPC trails in town, but have also taken the time to write about them?